virtual-labs/ph3-exp-template/experiment/README.md

 * **testing** (end-to-end testing)
 * **gh-pages** (for GitHub Pages hosting)
 * **main** (production-ready)
-Developers are expected to work only in the dev branch.
-After performing unit testing within the dev branch, the code can be moved to the testing branch for comprehensive end-to-end testing.
+Developers are required to work exclusively in the dev branch.
+Once the dev branch has been fully tested, it should be merged into the testing branch.
+This will automatically deploy the experiment and user interface to GitHub Pages for testing.
+The link to the deployed page can be found in the 'About' section of the experiment repository.

-## Tags
-To ensure proper structure and organization of the experiment, it is essential to assign relevant tags.
-These tags help categorize the experiment for better accessibility and searchability.

-When adding tags, please adhere to the following guidelines:
-* Ensure that the tags are strictly relevant to the content of the experiment.
-* A minimum of five tags must be assigned to each experiment.
-* Tags should be comma-separated.
-* Each tag can consist of multiple words separated by spaces, or hyphenated words (e.g., “data-analysis”).
-The use of any other special characters is not allowed.
-* Do not include the experiment name, lab name, institute name, or discipline name as tags.

-## Pages Distribution for Experiment Development
+## Content for Experiment Development
-Each experiment's content will be distributed across the following pages:
+The content for each experiment should be organized across the designated pages.
+Please maintain the existing file names and only populate the current files with the content of your experiment.

-### aim.md
+1. ### aim.md
 This file outlines the broad, general, and long-term intentions for developing the experiment.
 There can be multiple objectives for teaching an experiment in an online format.
 Clearly state these intentions to provide a solid understanding of the experiment’s goals.

-### experiment-name.md
+2. ### experiment-name.md
 The name of the experiment will serve as the title for each page.
 Ensure the title is precise, simple, and easily understandable for students.
 A well-chosen name helps learners quickly grasp the focus of the experiment.

-### pretest.json and posttest.json
+3. ### pretest.json and posttest.json
 These files are used to assess learners' understanding via multiple-choice, single-answer quizzes:

 * **Pretest:** To assess prerequisite knowledge before beginning the experiment.